ronaaronson/mycgi/README.md

 # Test a multipart POST request:
 # We have here a text input field named 'act' whose value is 'abc' and two
-# file input fields named 'the_file' where a file has been selected for only the
+# file input fields named 'the_file' where a file named 'test.txt' has been
+# selected for the first occurence and no file selected for the second
-# first occurence:
+# occurrence:

 # The following definition of fp is on a single line:
 fp = io.BytesIO(b'------WebKitFormBoundarytQ0DkMXsDqxwxBlp\r\nContent-Disposition: form-data; name="act"\r\n\r\nTest\r\n------WebKitFormBoundarytQ0DkMXsDqxwxBlp\r\nContent-Disposition: form-data; name="the_file"; filename="test.txt"\r\nContent-Type: text/plain\r\n\r\nabc\r\n------WebKitFormBoundarytQ0DkMXsDqxwxBlp\r\nContent-Disposition: form-data; name="the_file"; filename=""\r\nContent-Type: application/octet-stream\r\n\r\n\r\n------WebKitFormBoundarytQ0DkMXsDqxwxBlp--\r\n')